-2.4 Property and equipment (continued)
+Summary of significant accounting policies (continued) 4 Property and equipment (continued)

-Depreciation is recognised in profit or loss on a straight-line basis over the estimated useful lives of each part of an item of property and equipment since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
+Depreciation is recognised in profit or loss on a straightline basis over the estimated useful lives of each part of an item of property and equipment since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
 Leased assets are depreciated over the shorter of the lease term and their useful lives.
 Depreciation begins when an asset is available for use and ceases at the earlier of the date that the asset is derecognised or classified as held for sale in accordance with IFRS 5 Non-current Assets Held for Sale and Discontinued Operations.